richClubb/richClubb.github.io/blog/spending_way_too_much_time/index.md

 # What is the AoC 2023 Day 5 problem

-The offical site page is [here (official)](https://adventofcode.com/2023/day/5) requires logging in and completing Part A for full information, or [here](https://github.com/richClubb/adventofcode/blob/main/2023/day05/docs/problem.md) is the text copied out.
+The official site page is [here (official)](https://adventofcode.com/2023/day/5) requires logging in and completing Part A for full information, or [here](https://github.com/richClubb/adventofcode/blob/main/2023/day05/docs/problem.md) is the text copied out.

 The simple explanation is that you have an input value and a set of maps to transform it through to get an output.